Breeze/breeze.github.io/doc-js/creating-entities.md

 	var newCust = new Customer(); // rarely done in Breeze

-You can do it this way ... if you've defined a *Customer *constructor and registered it with Breeze.
-But most Breeze developers don't define entity constructors or, if they do, they define only a subset of the entity's properties and methods (see the "<a href="/doc-js/extending-entities.html" target="_blank">Extending entities</a>" topic).
+You can do it this way ... if you've defined a `Customer` constructor and registered it with Breeze.
+But most Breeze developers don't define entity constructors or, if they do, they define only a subset of the entity's properties and methods (see the [Extending entities](/doc-js/extending-entities.html) topic).

-It's preferable to let Breeze create the entity based on entity type information gleaned from <a href="/doc-js/extending-entities.html" target="_blank">metadata acquired from the remote data service</a> ... in which case there is no constructor to "*new up*".
+It's preferable to let Breeze create the entity based on entity type information gleaned from [metadata acquired from the remote data service](/doc-js/extending-entities.html) ... in which case there is no constructor to "*new up*".

 ##EntityManager.createEntity

-The standard approach is to call the Breeze ***createEntity ***factory function on an *EntityManager*:
+The standard approach is to call the Breeze **`createEntity`** factory function on an `EntityManager`:

 	var newCust = manager.createEntity('Customer', {name:'Acme'});

-The first parameter is the name of the `EntityType`; don't confuse the "type name" ('Customer') with the similar "resource name" ('Customers') that you use in a query.
+The first parameter, 'Customer', is the name of the `EntityType`

+>Don't confuse the *type* name ('Customer') with the similar *resource* name ('Customers') that identifies the server endpoint in a query.

-In this example, we also passed in an optional property initializer hash that sets the new customer's name: `{name: 'Acme'}`.
+In this example, we also passed in an optional property *initializer*, a hash that sets the new customer's name: `{name: 'Acme'}`.
+You may not need an *initializer* but it is often the easiest way to simultaneously create and initialize a new entity.

-You may not need an initializer.
-But If the entity key is ***client ***generated, then you **must** specify the key in the initializer ... or you'll likely get an exception.

-	// The Northwind OrderDetail has a composite key consisting of
+>If the entity key is ***client*** generated, then you **must** specify the key in the initializer ... or you'll likely get an exception.
+For example, the Northwind `OrderDetail` has a composite key consisting of its parent order id and product id.
+You must set both values *before* adding the new entity to the cache.
+>
-	// its parent order and product ids. var newOrderDetail =
+	var newOrderDetail =
 	    manager.createEntity('OrderDetail', {orderId: oid, productId: pid});